SouravBohra/SouravBohra/README.md

 - 👋 Hi, I’m @SouravBohra
-- 👀 I’m interested in Girl
+- 👀 I’m interested in Full Stack Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Quantum Compting
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Space Tech and Computer Fusion
-- 📫 How to reach me ...
+- 📫 How to reach me souravbohra20@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: HE/HIM
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Cute

 <!---
 SouravBohra/SouravBohra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.